thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 $ snakemake
 ```

 The final output file, ``genotyped_vcfs/human_v37_MT.gatk.called.raw.vcf.gz`` is an unfiltered VCF file containing only variant sites.
-Viewing, understanding, and filtering this file is the subject of the next session, taught by Maria Nieves Colon.
+Viewing, understanding, and filtering VCF files is outside of the scope of today's tutorial, but these would be the next step in your pipeline.

 ** Further questions for thought/discussion **
 1. Are there times that it might be inappropriate to jointly genotype samples?